Hunting Time Video

 Ahmad lifted a palm.
-The meaning: We’re not paying your for whining.
+We’re not paying your for whining.

 LeClaire, more dismal by the moment, walked forward.
 He patted down Shaw cautiously.
 He was doing a sloppy job and if Shaw hand been carrying, which he was not, would have missed the single-stack semiauto he often wore on his hip.

 But his uneasy fingers managed to locate and retrieve the contents of Shaw’s pockets.
 He stepped away, clutching the cell phone, cash, a folding knife, a wallet.
 Deposited them on a dust-covered table.

 Shaw continued to knead his shoulder, and Rass tilted his head toward him, silently warning: Cautious now.
 His finger was outside the trigger guard of the pistol.
 In this, he knew what he was doing.
 On the other hand, the gun, with its mirrored sheen of chrome plating, was showy.
 Not the sort a true pro would carry.

 LeClaire was looking toward an open attaché case.
 Inside was a gray metal box measuring fourteen inches by ten by two.
 From it sprouted a half dozen wires, each a different color.
 To Shaw he said, “He knows?
 About me?
 Mr. Harmon knows?”